Point Mugu Air Show is ready for the Red Bull Helicopter

 |0

-This work, Point Mugu Air Show is ready for the Red Bull Helicopter [Image 2 of 2], by ENS Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Point Mugu Air Show is ready for the Red Bull Helicopter, by ENS Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT